 A stunning Sicilian Villa hidden in the green and flowered gardens of Hotel Villa Belvedere.
 This unique secret-escape benefits of a magnificent view over the majestic Mount Etna and the bay of Naxos, the first Greek colony in Sicily.

 The Villa includes all the comforts for a luxurious and exclusive stay with all the attentive services provided by the Hotel Villa Belvedere.

 In the course of the 19th century, around 1860, a beautiful orchard of almond trees was planted on the slope where today grow year round the lovely gardens of Villa Belvedere.

 During the 20th century, the almond trees of Villa Belvedere were slowly replaced by a variety of citrus trees such as lemon, orange, grapefruit and mandarin trees whose flowers subtly embalm the air of the gardens and whose fruit then embellish the scenery twice a year.

-Breakfast is served between 7.30 a.m. and 10.30 a.m. in the charmingly sun-lit breakfast room with double lancet windows that overlook the gardens and sea.
-Every morning an ample buffet await our guests with a wide choices of sweet and savory.
+Breakfast is served between 07:30 am and 10:30 am, on the “0” floor, in the charmingly sun-lit breakfast room with double-lancet windows that overlook the gardens and the sea.

 At the edge of the pool the restaurant is open every day from early April until end of October, offering an excellent buffet and a rich menu a la carte, with ample choice among the typical traditional Sicilian dishes.